Bills of credit: Refunding Certificate

 The Refunding Certificate was a type of interest-bearing banknote that the United States Treasury issued in 1879.
 They issued it only in the $10 denomination, depicting Benjamin Franklin.
 Their issuance reflects the end of a coin-hoarding period that began during the American Civil War, and represented a return to public confidence in paper money.

 20th century

 Federal Reserve Bank Notes

 Federal Reserve Bank Notes, issued between 1915 and 1934, are bills of credit that are legal tender in the United States.
 They had the same value as other kinds of notes of similar face value.
 Federal Reserve Bank Notes differ from Federal Reserve Notes in that they are backed by one of the twelve Federal Reserve Banks, rather than by all collectively.
 They were backed in a similar way to National Bank Notes, using U.S. bonds, but issued by Federal Reserve banks instead of by chartered National banks.
 Federal Reserve Bank Notes are no longer issued.

-Confusion with paper money

-Legal writers, as opposed to economic historians, incorrectly assume that the constitutional phrase "Bills of Credit" was simply a synonym for paper money, but it refers to only one, though a very important, type of paper currency.
-The Constitution explicitly prohibits the states from issuing bills of credit and coining money.
-States are only permitted to make gold and silver coin legal tender.